WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

 Since finding a minimal viable set of properties that describe each of the entities' features is difficult without having domain-specific industry knowledge, COALA IP's plan is to open this process up to the community, thereby letting the community define and derive domain-specific RDF schema.
-As soon as saturation for changes in schemata emerge, further formalization is planned to take the them to an international standards organization appropriate.
+As soon as saturation for changes in schema emerge, further formalization is planned to take the them to an international standards organization appropriate.

 Key technologies used to achieve this endeavor are: